eliashyde/gghat/README.md

 process.
 But if the user prefers, they can instead set `backwards` equal to TRUE, which makes the group with the minimum value the brim, such that a negative treatment effect would be reflected by a backwards hat.
-In this case, if the user is applying the `dodgedifftext()` or `dodgedifferror()` position functions to the respective geoms, they must also explicitly set `backwards` equal to TRUE within these functions to ensure proper behavior.
+In this case, if the user is applying the `dodgedifftext()` position function to `geom_text()`, they must also explicitly set `backwards` equal to TRUE within these functions to ensure proper behavior.
 For instance, text will sit below negative treatment effects when `backwards` is FALSE but above all groups when `backwards` is TRUE.
 Note that the `nudge` parameter for `dodgedifftext()` is particular in its ability to handle either case, as it pushes text above the hats upwards and text below the hats downwards.

 ``` r
 my_data <- tibble( # New data wherein treatment B has a NEGATIVE effect